-As DesmoMelt® dissolves in the mouth and is absorbed through the buccal membrane the bioavailability is increased, hence the dose required is lower than that of the tablet.
-As it bypasses the stomach, it is not influenced by the presence of food, so DesmoMelt® may be more effective in children who have a meal shortly before bedtime.
+Melts are designed specifically for children and are often more acceptable to them.
+DesmoMelt® dissolves in the mouth and is absorbed through the buccal membrane.
+As it bypasses the stomach, it is not influenced by the presence of food, so melts may be more effective in children who have a meal shortly before bedtime.